 English sculptor Tony Cragg attended the Wimbledon School of Art and the Royal College of Art.
-He relocated to Wuppertal, Germany in 1977 and began teaching at Düsseldorf’s Kunstakademie in 1988.
-With fellow sculptors Bill Woodrow and Richard Deacon, Cragg became associated with the ‘New British Sculpture’ movement of the 1980’s.
+He moved to Germany in 1977 and taught at Düsseldorf’s Kunstakademie from 1988.
+With fellow sculptors Bill Woodrow and Richard Deacon, Cragg was associated with the ‘New British Sculpture’ movement of the 1980’s.
 He won the Turner Prize in 1988.
-Casting in glass, bronze, aluminium and iron, Cragg’s ongoing interest in science and technology is combined with a commitment to sculptures as objects complete in themselves.
+Casting in glass, bronze, aluminium and iron, Cragg’s interest in science and technology is combined with a commitment to sculptures as objects in themselves.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.